bahman927/bahman927.github.io/README.md

 index.html: Contains the HTML code for the password generator form. script.js: Contains the JavaScript code to handle the generation of passwords based on user input.
 Development
 This project was created as a simple demonstration of a password generator using HTML and JavaScript.
-Feel free to modify and extend it as needed for your own purposes.

 Author
 This project was created by Bahman(Gholamhossein) Dorandish.